 Published December 20, 2024.
 This post may contain affiliate links.
 Please read my disclosure policy.

-This smoked New York strip roast recipe is reverse seared with pecan wood and lightly charred for a beautiful brown outside.
+This smoked New York Strip Roast recipe is reverse seared with pecan wood and lightly charred for a beautiful brown outside.
 The flavors in this roast are seriously mind-blowing, and it’s extremely easy to pull off.

 Smoked Strip Roast